MonteD50/ReverseChiSquared/README.md

 # ReverseChiSquared
 Data generation by Reversing the Chi Squared technique.

+Paper in the process of revision and submittion.

 Streamlit demo for generating data for your own datasets:
 Online demo coming soon.
 But for now to run this yourself: